11 Decadent Dessert Recipes To Make On The Mediterranean Diet

 9. Matcha Blueberry Crisp

 Looking for creative ways to use excess matcha powder?
 This matcha blueberry crisp is a delicious place to start.
 With rolled oats, arrowroot powder, pecans, and almonds, this crisp is high in protein and completely gluten-free.
-The matcha powder and the blueberries are rich in antioxidants for extra nutritional value.
+The matcha powder2 and the blueberries3 are rich in antioxidants for extra nutritional value.

 10. Macadamia Nut Cookies

 White chocolate macadamia cookies are out, and these macadamia nut cookies are here to replace them.
 The crunchiness of the nut is combined with the chewy texture of dried fruits.
-Bonus: Compared to other nuts, macadamias are higher in healthy, monounsaturated fat.
+Bonus: Macadamia nuts are full of healthy monounsaturated fats4.
+Each nut is 75% fat by weight, with 80% of that fat being monounsaturated.

 11. Oatmeal Cookies